 Tuna Fish Cakes

-'Crispy on the outside and smooth on the inside, these Tuna Fish Cakes are the perfect way to use up some cupboard staples for a quick, easy and delicious lunch!'
+Crispy on the outside & smooth on the inside, these Tuna Fish Cakes are the perfect way to use up some cupboard staples for an easy and delicious lunch!

-- 2 Spring Onions, finely diced
+- 2 Spring/Green Onions, finely diced

 - 1 tbsp Butter

-- 1 tsp fresh Dill, finely diced
+- 1 tbsp finely diced Fresh Parsley

 - 1 tsp Dijon Mustard